ga-curriculum/data-governance-security-in-ai/future-trends-in-ai-governance-and-security/README.md

   <span class="subhead">Future Trends in AI Governance and Security</span>
 </h1>

+**Learning objective:** By the end of this lesson, you'll be able to describe AI governance trends, including compliance automation, quantum security, blockchain, IoT, ethics, and future regulations for responsible AI.

+---

-## 🤖 A. Role of AI in Enhancing Governance
+### 🤖 A. Role of AI in Enhancing Governance
 AI technologies can improve governance processes by:
 - 🔍 **Automating Compliance Monitoring:** Identifying and addressing policy violations in real-time.
 - ✅ **Data Quality Assurance:** Using AI to detect and rectify data inconsistencies.